-As a permanent resident, refugee, Visa holder, or asylee, your application will be processed after you provide the Office of Admissions, Records and Registration with the appropriate documentation.
+As a permanent resident, refugee, Visa holder, or asylee, your application will be processed after you provide the Admissions Office with the appropriate documentation.
 Permanent residents must provide a copy of their “green card,” while refugees, certain Visa type holders, and asylees are required to provide a copy of their I-94 card, along with their Visa, containing the departure number and stamp indicating approval for entry as a refugee or asylee.
 Your application for admission, and perhaps financial aid, may be delayed without prompt receipt of the above.

 Requirements for International Students Needing a Form I-20

 Prior to the issuance of an I-20 and admission to Hagerstown Community College, applicants who are nonresidents of the U.S. must submit the documents listed below.
 All documents must be submitted together.
 To submit these documents, you must schedule an appointment by emailing firstname.lastname@example.org or calling 240-500-2572.:

 A statement of financial resources from a United States bank account including the amount and source of funds to cover the student’s college expenses (Form I-134 Affidavit of Support).
 The approximate cost of tuition, fees, books, and living expenses is $23,062.00 per year.
 All F-1 students are classified as out-of-state residents for tuition purposes while an HCC student.
 Students must have a local sponsor who will agree to provide housing, meals, and transportation.
 HCC does not have on-campus housing, therefore, students must secure housing with a local sponsor.
 The local sponsor should be a close relative or other responsible individual.

 Students must obtain health insurance through a company of their choice.
 Student Secure and Compass are two options to meet the needs of international students.